westlifezs/MulVAL/README.md

 % Author : Su Zhang, Xinming (Simon) Ou

-% Copyright (c) 2011, Argus Cybersecurity Lab, Kansas State University
+% Copyright (c) 2016, Argus Cybersecurity Lab

 %MulVAL is an cybersecurity reasoning engine that can be applied on top of multiple contexts (cloud, IoT, enterprise network, etc )